 Officially start your 2 Week Orlando Itinerary by getting your Disney Magic Bands ready and drive or ride the free shuttle from your Disney Resort to 1 of the 4 Disney World Theme Parks.
-Because it’s nothing like Disneyland or Disney California Adventure, 1st day at a Disney World theme park should go to visiting Disney World EPCOT!
+Because it’s nothing like Disneyland or Disney California Adventure, 1st day at a Disney World theme park should be for EPCOT.
+Check my top 10 tips for visiting Disney World Epcot.

 If you’ve never been to Disney World, read up on our 10 Tips for Planning a Disney World Vacation to really maximize your visit and save on a Disney vacation.

 EPCOT is the second theme park built at Walt Disney World.
 At 305acres, it is more than twice the size of the Disney World Magic Kingdom park.
 Immerse in technological innovation and international culture at EPCOT’s two sections: Future World, made up of eight pavilions, and World Showcase, themed to 11 world nations.
 Every pavilion or showcase will have it’s own ride (not all), shows, dining options, activities, and shops.

 Let it go!
 Let it go?
 Which Disney park has Frozen?
 EPCOT!
 Make sure to get the Fastpass to the Frozen ride (Frozen Ever After Ride) and Meet and Greet Anna & Elsa at the Royal Summerhaus.
 Frozen can be found in the Norway section of the World Showcase.
 Make sure to grab pastries at Kringla Bakeri Og Kafe while you’re there.

 For huge Star Wars fans, Disney World Hollywood Studios can be placed on top of your 2 Week Orlando Itinerary.
 My husband enjoyed this Disney World theme park the most.